 Istanbul Itinerary Day Four:

-Located at the narrowest point of the Bosphorus, the village of Anadolu Kavağı is a charming place to spend a day.
 Here, you can get an alternative view of life in Turkey away from the hectic streets of central Istanbul.
 Anadolu Kavağı is easily reachable via ferry from Kadıköy port.

 Follow the pathways through the narrow streets and alleys towards the castles of Yoros and Genoa.
 The castles are situated on top of a hill and sit adjacent to a “secret” garden which offers incredible views across to the black sea.
-This is the perfect spot to take a day trip from Istanbul and enjoy a more relaxed pace of life before your trip draws to a close.

 When to Travel to Istanbul